 - 280 NON-INSTRUCTIONAL

 - 281 TEACHERS/PROFESSIONAL STAFF

 - 282 INSTRUCTIONAL AIDES & ASSISTANTS

 - 283 SUBSTITUTE TEACHERS

 - 284 TECHNICAL STAFF

-- 285 SUPERINTENDENT/ESU ADMINISTRATOR
+- 285 SUPERINTENDENT/ESU ADMINISTRATOR (Only in Function 2320)

-- 286 PROFESSIONAL NON-CERTIFICATED STAFF
+- 286 PROFESSIONAL NON-CERTIFICATED DIRECTORS

 - 287 RETIREMENT INCENTIVE PLAN: Expenditures for payments to employees leaving the school district when two or more school districts reorganize or unify as specifically permitted in §79-855 of Nebraska State Statute.
-(Record only in 2290 Support Services Instruction)
+(Record only in 2290 Support Services - Instruction)

-- STAFF DEVELOPMENT ASSISTANCE: Expenditures for payments to employees or the appropriate educational institution when two or more school districts reorganize or unify as specifically permitted in §79-856 of Nebraska State Statute.
+- 288 STAFF DEVELOPMENT ASSISTANCE: Expenditures for payments to employees or the appropriate educational institution when two or more school districts reorganize or unify as specifically permitted in §79-856 of Nebraska State Statute.
 (Record only in 2290 Support Services Instruction)